Translate

 vec3 translatedPosition = position;

-position.x += offset.x;
+translatedPosition.x += offset.x;

-position.y += offset.y;
+translatedPosition.y += offset.y;

-This is still scalar addition, however.
-First the x-component is mutated, and then the y-component.
-The graphics card will perform these additions in parallel if we use vector addition.
-However, the vectors must be of the same type.
-Leaving offset as a vec3 is probably the best solution.
-If we have no control over the uniform type, we can convert the vec2 to a vec3 with the aid of converting constructor:
+To get the parallelism of vector addition, the vectors must be of the same type.
+Since position is a vec3, keeping offset as a vec3 is probably the best solution.
+If we have no control over the uniform type, we can convert the vec2 to a vec3 with the aid of an alternative vec3 constructor:

-// Through converting constructor.
+// Through constructor.

 vec3 translatedPosition = position + vec3(offset, 0);

-// Through converting constructor.
+// Through constructor.

 vec3 translatedPosition = position + vec3(offset, 0);